Adjunct Solutions for Chronic Wounds

 How To Do It

-Logic dictates that this plan would aid in the disruption of biofilms while maintaining a clean and moist environment for healing.
+Logic dictates that this plan would aid in disrupting biofilms while maintaining a clean and moist environment for healing.
 All this while getting a glutathione boost (which will also help fight the infection) AND without creating dangerous antibiotic-resistant superbugs.
 The additional time would be to ensure that the biofilms are eradicated and that the body has taken over its natural defenses.
 This could be aided by ESWT, which I will explain below.

 NOTE: You might also be able to boost the power of NAC with liquid ibuprofen.
 You can learn more about that by reviewing the following journal entry in the American Journal of Epidemiology and Infectious Disease.
-CLICK HERE – Summary: aside from a reduction in pain, they conclude that in regard to wounds, “NSAIDs and NAC combination showed increased activity and a higher effect than the effect of each alone.”
+CLICK HERE – Summary: aside from a reduction in pain, they conclude that regarding wounds, “NSAIDs and NAC combination showed increased activity and a higher effect than the effect of each alone.”

 One More Option to Consider

 Extracorporeal shock wave therapy (ESWT) is a tool that is often used in sports medicine.
-People suffering from shoulder injuries, chronic Achilles tendonitis, plantar fasciitis, elbow tendinopathies, and chronic stages of the myofascial syndrome have found significant relief by using it.
-In recent years, it has even found favor in treating conditions such as erectile dysfunction and they are finding new uses for it all the time.
+People suffering from shoulder injuries, chronic Achilles tendonitis, plantar fasciitis, elbow tendinopathies, and chronic stages of myofascial syndrome have found significant relief by using it.
+In recent years, it has even found favor in treating conditions such as erectile dysfunction, and they are finding new uses for it all the time.

 Essentially, ESWT is a noninvasive treatment that involves the delivery of shock waves to injured soft tissue to promote healing.
-Research has demonstrated that one of the several healing mechanisms is due to the increased blood flow.
+Research has demonstrated that one of the several healing mechanisms is due to increased blood flow.
 However, recent research has also demonstrated that it can reduce bacterial counts, making it a strong candidate for chronic wound treatment.